 2005 Enticing aromas of blackberry and cassis, flavors of black cherry, currant, cassis liqueur, black plum, dark chocolate, spice and tobacco.
 Round, smooth tannins.

 2003 Expansive and juicy.
 Aromas and flavors of blackberry, black cherry and spice with a rich cassis, blackberry, toast, mocha, herbs, and a seamless integration of soft, ripe tannins.

-2002 A harmonious, expansive, silky liquid feast of black cherry, rich plum, black fruit, cassis, and dark chocolate shot through with toasty vanilla, blueberry, and cedar.
+2002 Harmonious, silky black cherry, rich plum, black fruit, cassis, and dark chocolate shot through with toasty vanilla, blueberry, and cedar.

 2001 Elegant blackberry, currant, black cherry, cola, and cassis; rich, stylish dark fruit flavors, with a balanced seasoning of minerals, smoke, vanilla, tobacco, and herbs